Campsite Crags

 Gogatsu no Yuki - Snow in May 5.10c*** 24m

 Start at the bottom left of the slab.
 Make a couple of fingery, slippery moves to reach a good pocket, then climb up and right to a flake.
 Stand on this, then pull into a scoop.
 Pull out of this onto the rib (crux) and go up to a big ledge.
 Make a steep pull onto the top (right) slab using good flakes then go up and left to a lower-off.
-If you're not happy with the lower-off, you can easily pull up to a good tree.

 Surprise Ending 5.10b* 9m